SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 [This text file](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/Cerevisiae_AllEssentialGenes_List.txt) contains all known annotated essential genes in wild type according to SGD.
 It is created using [create_essentialgenes_list.py](#create_essentialgenes_listpy) where the genes are taken from both [Cerevisiae_EssentialGenes_List_1.txt](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/Cerevisiae_EssentialGenes_List_1.txt) and [Cerevisiae_EssentialGenes_List_2.txt](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/Cerevisiae_EssentialGenes_List_2.txt).
 Both latter two files contain essential genes, but in different naming format and both contain genes not found in the other file.
-The Cerevisiae_AllEssentialGenes_List.txt file is a combination of the two files with all genes from both files.
+The Cerevisiae_AllEssentialGenes_List.txt file is a combination of the two files with all genes from both files and is therefore the most complete version.
 Each file contains a header with the source where the information is downloaded from.

 #### S288C_reference_sequence_R64-2-1_20150113.fsa

-[This fasta file](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/S288C_reference_sequence_R64-2-1_20150113.fsa) is the reference genome from yeast used for alignment and downloaded from [yeastgenome.org](http://sgd-archive.yeastgenome.org/sequence/S288C_reference/genome_releases/).
+[This fasta file](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/satay_processing/data_files/S288C_reference_sequence_R64-2-1_20150113.fsa) is the reference genome for yeast used for alignment and downloaded from [yeastgenome.org](http://sgd-archive.yeastgenome.org/sequence/S288C_reference/genome_releases/).
-It is used during alignment.
 Note that before using a fasta file for alignment, the file has to be indexed.
 This can be done in Linux using the command `bwa index [path]/S288C_reference_sequence_R64-2-1_20150113.fsa` where `[path]` is replaced with the path to the reference fasta file.